adityapt/Predictive-Business-Intelligence-Tool-Using-Tableau-For-ASU-Admission-Services/Brief.md

 The goals of this project are as follows:

-•	Identify data points needed to measure effectiveness recruitment efforts.
+•	Identify data points needed to measure effectiveness recruitment efforts

 • Target focus – International Students only

-•	Identify top markets and areas for potential growth and/or areas of poor return.
+•	Identify top markets and areas for potential growth and/or areas of poor return

-•	Prepare data driven recommendation for changes, additions, and/or alterations to efforts.
+•	Prepare data driven recommendation for changes, additions, and/or alterations to efforts

 •	Build an analytics model that enables ASU to clearly identify cost benefit for recruitment efforts, as well being able to drill down and understand cost/benefit for individual markets

 •	Provision of predictive analytics and a model for extending this, to identify patterns that can be used to predict and understand impact of future market targeting.